 The duration used on the monthly test shall be three hours.

-Monthly test script Emergency managers at the local and state level, and the National Weather Service may use the monthly test scripts to inform the public of specific actions during specific emergencies.
+Monthly test script - Emergency managers at the local and state level, and the National Weather Service may use the monthly test scripts to inform the public of specific actions during specific emergencies.
 These are most useful when the tests are run during prime time broadcasting hours and target a specific event.
 Examples such as tsunami warnings, fire dangers and Amber Alerts can have crafted scripts thus using the time of the monthly test to further educate the public of the EAS system and how to respond during these specific emergencies.
 It is at the discretion of the originator and local and state committees to use optional scripts.
 They should always include a sentence explaining that this is a test of the emergency alert system.

-A sample script used in a generic monthly test would be as follows
+A sample script used in a generic monthly test would be as follows:

 This station is testing its emergency alert system equipment.
-Originating from (Name of Agency) with the cooperation with public safety, broadcasters, and cable operators, this system informs you of events that pose an immediate threat to your life health or property.
+Originating from (Name of Agency) with the cooperation with public safety, broadcasters, and cable operators, this system informs you of events that pose an immediate threat to your life, health or property.
 If this had been an actual emergency requiring immediate action or evacuation, official messages would follow the alert tone.
 This test will conclude in five seconds.

 12. Guidance for Originators of EAS Alerts